Losing a Loved One

 After dealing with the most pressing issues, make these calls a priority:

-• Medicare Supplement company: If the person was enrolled in a Medicare Supplement (Medigap) plan, you’ll need to let the insurance company know directly.
+- Medigap insurance company: If the person was enrolled in a Medigap plan, you’ll need to let the insurance company know directly.
 Social Security doesn’t alert these plans.

 How Alight Retiree Health Solutions can help